chisui/dakka/thesis/main.md

 But here we encounter several issues:

 1. To change the state me must know which Actors behavior we are currently describing.
+   Since the actor type has to be deducable from the context type.
+   That means the type has to be more complex then simply `ActorContext a`.
 2. To send a message we must ensure that the target Actor can handle the message.
+   If we allow values of `SystemMessage` to be created freely we can not ensure that the recieving actor can handle the sent message
 3. To create an Actor we have to pass around some reference to the Actor type of the Actor to create.

 The first issue can be solved by adding the Actor type to `ActorContext` as a type parameter.